 Its finally, finally spring!
 Up here in Canada, we have been waiting a long time to see the snow melt and feel the warm sun on our pasty, vitamin D deficient skin.
 And although there are many things I love about winter (hockey mom here!), I’m truly looking forward to at least two or three months without snow.
-To celebrate, I made this fun granny square afghan inspired by spring flowers for my daughter Leelee.
+To celebrate, I made this fun granny square crochet blanket pattern inspired by spring flowers for my daughter.

 I have written out and posted the free pattern for this afghan below on this page.
 You can also purchase the PDF file for easy printing and reading.

 If you’d like to purchase the PDF file, click the “Purchase PDF” button below.

 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links.
 I use all of the products listed below and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything listed below!

 Here is what you will need to make this fun springtime throw: